Milling a groove in wood with the router - how it works

 • Workpiece to be grooved

-• If necessary, component that is placed in the groove
+• If applicable, a component that is inserted into the groove

 • PPE (hearing protection, safety goggles, dust mask)